brackendev/GistBrowser-Pharo/README.md

 This is very much a work in progress.
-Due to limitations of the Gist API, the UX is currently not as smooth as I prefer.
+Due to the nature of the Gist API, the UX is (currently) not as smooth as I prefer.
 (Multiple API requests have to be made to get the entire content of a Gist.
 Even getting the starred status of a Gist requires a unique API request.)

 - - -